Skip to Content

 Simple, Fast, Cozy.

 If you have already-cooked chicken handy—either from a store-bought rotisserie chicken or maybe some poached chicken you cooked as part of your weekend meal prep—this one-pot creamy chicken orzo comes together insanely fast.
 Like, 20 minutes fast.
 Even if you need to cook some chicken—we recommend a quick poach—our risotto-y chicken and orzo is still relatively quick to make.
-And it’s oh-so-comforting.
-Basic veggies, a little garlic and a hint of creaminess make this one-bowl supper comforting and familiar, in the very best way.
-Cold season is here, friends, but fear not!
-This cozy, creamy chicken orzo is sure to heal (or at least soothe).
+Basic veggies, a little garlic and a hint of creaminess make this one-bowl supper comforting and familiar — just like another creamy chicken classic, Chicken A La King — in the very best way.
+And be sure to check out bacon pea creamy orzo, next!

 Ingredients for Creamy Chicken Orzo carrots, celery, onions, garlic